Erewash Borough Council Guide to Council Tax and Business Rate

 Why are there no police patrolling the streets in the area where I live?

-The council is not responsible for the Police Authority and has no influence over their priorities.
+The council is not responsible for this service and has no influence over their priorities.

-Issues relating to the Police should be addressed directly to the Police Authority.
+Issues relating to the Police should be addressed directly to the Police and Crime Commissioner.